Guianan cock-of-the-rock: Conservation

 Fairly common in its large range, and with its population stable, the Guianan cock-of-the-rock is considered by the International Union for Conservation of Nature to be a Least Concern on its red list of threatened species.

-The main predators of the Guianan cock-of-the-rock are harpy eagles, black-and-white hawk-eagles, black hawk-eagles and slaty-backed forest falcons.
-Felines such as the jaguar, mountain lion, and ocelot can also be predators, along with snakes such as the bird snake, tree boas, boa constrictor, tiger rat snake, and fer-de-lance.
+The main predators of the Guianan cock-of-the-rock are harpy eagles, black-and-white hawk-eagles, black hawk-eagles, and slaty-backed forest falcons.
+Felines such as the jaguar, mountain lion, and ocelot can also be predators, along with snakes such as the bird snake, Amazon tree boas, emerald tree boas, boa constrictor, tiger rat snake, and fer-de-lance.

 The species is rare in captivity, but breeding has been achieved at a small number of facilities.
-The world's first successful captive breeding was at Dallas World Aquarium (USA) in 2008.
+The world's first successful captive breeding was at Dallas World Aquarium (US) in 2008.

 Predation response

-In larger lek groups there is less risk of predation.
-In a group there are more individuals to alert the group about an approaching predator.
+In larger lek groups, there is less risk of predation.
+In a group, there are more individuals to alert the group about an approaching predator.
 All the birds in the groups will be vigilant in looking for a predator because there is an advantage to seeing the predator first.
-There is also the risk that in a bigger group there will more false alarm signals.
+There is also the risk that in a bigger group, there will be more false alarm signals.
 The common signal is vocalization, after which the birds will fly up into the trees.
-It was found the birds did not however give this signal when there was a snake.
+It was found the birds did not, however, give this signal when there was a snake.